 Frequently Asked Questions

-We pride ourselves in providing the highest quality language translation, language interpreting and localization services available anywhere in the world.
+We pride ourselves in providing the highest quality language translation services, language interpreting and localization services are available anywhere in the world.
 This includes our policy of transparent communication and customer service for each client we serve, and every task we perform.
-In this spirit, we have complied some of the most frequently asked questions we receive, in order to help educate you about our policies, procedures and services.
+In this spirit, we have compiled some of the most frequently asked questions we receive, in order to help educate you about our policies, procedures, and services.
 If you do not see your question listed below, please contact us so that we can answer it personally.

 How much do your services cost?

 The cost for our services is entirely dependent upon what your translation, interpreting, and/or localization needs are.
 Although we are not the least expensive company in the business, we are definitely the highest quality.
 Therefore, it pays to allow us to fulfill your needs first—versus coming to us to redo it and thus, pay twice for the job you should only have to pay once for.
 Contact us for a free, no-obligation price quote today.

 How do you evaluate the cost of my project?

 The cost is based on a combination of the estimated word count to be translated, the difficulty of the text, the deadline, and the language(s) that the document needs to be translated into.
 If your document needs to be typeset that will be an additional cost.
 If you provide us with a PDF of the actual layout of your document we can also provide you with the cost for typesetting.

 Can you give me an accurate quote if I give you the word count?